Student Success Stories

 Kinsey’s many adventures in New Zealand embody the goals of Virginia Wesleyan’s Global Scholars Program and The Lighthouse: Center for Exploration and Discovery.
 Cultural immersion, academic inspiration, and personal transformation are the cornerstones of Virginia Wesleyan’s Study Away Program.
 Studying abroad is indeed a life-changing experience.
 Few students can predict how the experience will open up new doors and lead them to unfamiliar, exciting pathways that will fundamentally change their lives.
 “What I will remember and cherish the most from my time in New Zealand,” Kinsey reminisces, “are the relationships I formed with complete strangers; the same strangers whom I now know and love like family.”

 Funded by an anonymous donor, Virginia Wesleyan’s Global Scholars Program provides students in all majors with the opportunity to study abroad for a semester in wide variety of locations.
 The Lighthouse’s Study Away Program helps students to prepare and apply for the Global Scholars Program.
-If you would like to lay out your own pathway to semester study abroad, contact the Lighthouse’s Study Away Program Director, Ms. Mandy Reinig.
+If you would like to lay out your own pathway to semester study abroad, contact the Lighthouse’s Director of Global Engagement, Ms. Mandy Reinig.